tomgor/wanwu/README.md

 ### &#128172; Q & A
 - **[Q] Error when starting Elastic (elastic-wanwu) on Linux system: Memory limited without swap.**
   **[A]** Stop the service, run `sudo sysctl -w vm.max_map_count=262144`, and then restart the service.

-- **[Q] Error when starting Agent (agent-wanwu) on Windows system: bash: ./start_all.sh: /bin/bash^M: bad interpreter** **[A]** Disable automatic CRLF line endings in Git by running `git config --global core.autocrlf false`.
-Then stop the service, re-clone the wanwu repository, and restart the service.
-- **[Q] After the system services start normally, the mysql-wanwu-setup and elastic-wanwu-setup containers exit with status code Exited (0).**
+- **[Q] After the system services start normally, the mysql-wanwu-worker and elastic-wanwu-setup containers exit with status code Exited (0).**
   **[A]** This is normal.
 These two containers are used to complete some initialization tasks and will automatically exit after execution.

 - **[Q] Regarding model import**
   **[A]** Taking the import of Unicom Yuanjing LLM as an example (the process is similar for importing OpenAI-API-compatible models, Embedding, or Rerank types):
   ```